NYPL/patron-eligibility-service/README.md

 Three deploy scripts are registered in `package.json`:
 `npm run deploy-[development|qa|production]`

-Travis CI is configured to run out build and deployment process on AWS.
+Travis CI is configured to run our build and deployment process on AWS.

 Our Travis CI/CD pipeline will execute the following steps for each deployment trigger:
 * Run unit test coverage